reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ## Listening-Ports
 ### 6️⃣ Get‑ListeningPorts

-Understanding what *listening* is on your network is as important as knowing what *talking is.
-This utility lists all TCP and UDP ports in the LISTEN state, connects each port to its corresponding process, and displays the executable path.
+Understanding what listening is on your network is as important as knowing what talking is.
+This utility lists all TCP and UDP ports in the LISTEN state, connects each port to its corresponding process, and displays the executable path associated with each process.
 It's a fast way to identify shadow IT or services initiated by malware.

 **How it works**